Targets for 2050

 Agriculture, a potential to exploit

-Representing around 15% of the country's GDP and employing almost half the population, the agricultural sector is also tending to become more dynamic and modernized, and is now at the heart of the Plan Sénégal Émergent.
+Representing around 15% of the country's GDP and employing almost half the population, the agricultural sector is also tending to become more dynamic and modernized.
 Between subsistence and cash crops, Senegal is trying to find the right balance to diversify its agricultural production, achieve food self-sufficiency and increase exports.
 For many decades, the peanut crop, the focus of government investment, monopolized the sector, accounting for up to 80% of exports.
-However, from 1970 onwards, the sector experienced an unprecedented crisis, with farmers struggling to sell their harvests, resulting in a fall in prices and a significant loss of income for farmers.
+However, from 1970 onwards, the sector experienced an unprecedented crisis, with farmers struggling to sell their harvests, leading to a fall in prices and a significant loss of income for farmers.
 It wasn't until 2015 that the sector began to recover, with production of over a million tonnes of peanuts, of which China is now the main buyer.
 In the wake of this crisis, the government changed its strategy and implemented various action plans to develop the sector.
 Numerous investments were made from Saint-Louis to Podor, in the Senegal River valley, with the aim, among others, of achieving self-sufficiency in rice.
 Although this challenge, which was scheduled for 2017, has still not been met, Senegal's rice production has increased fourfold between 2014 and 2019.
 In addition to rice, the government has finally decided to make horticulture one of the sector's levers, by investing in the Senegal River valley and the Niayes coastal strip.
-Tomatoes, onions, green beans, corn and squash: production has been growing strongly since 2012, reaching nearly 1.6 million tonnes by 2023.
-Not yet enough to cover the country's entire needs, but this high-potential sector does offer some prospects for the future.
+Production of tomatoes, onions, green beans, corn and squash has been rising sharply since 2012, and should reach 245,000 tonnes by 2025, theoretically covering the country's needs.

 Mineral resources and hydrocarbons, promising fields?

 From phosphate to gold, zircon, iron and copper, among other metals and minerals, Senegal's subsoils offer a wealth of mineral resources, only some of which the country exploits.
 With its new, more flexible mining code adopted in 2016, Senegal hopes to attract more and more investors and generate more resources from mineral exploitation, while protecting the surrounding populations.
 If properly managed, this sector could become an engine of growth and prosperity for the country in the years to come, as it currently employs around 14% of the population.
-With over 2.6 million tonnes already produced by 2022, phosphate is one of the mainstays of this sector, which has been exploited since the 1940s.
+With over 1.6 million tonnes already produced by 2023, phosphate is one of the mainstays of this sector, which has been exploited since the 1940s.
 Although Senegal is the world's 16th largest producer, it aims to reach the top 10 in the next few years.
-It also aims to become one of Africa's biggest gold exporters by 2035, with production reaching 16.24 tonnes in 2020.
+It also aims to become one of Africa's biggest gold exporters by 2035, with production reaching 15 tonnes in 2022.
 In addition to the Sabodala and Kharakhéna mines, near Kédougou, the Mako mine, which has been in operation since 2018, offers great prospects for exploitation and therefore revenue for the country.
 On the hydrocarbon side, the discovery since 2014 of major oil and gas deposits off the coast of Senegal has raised the hopes of both the government and the local population.
 Several foreign oil companies have invested in the country to exploit these resources, whose reserves are estimated at over a billion barrels of oil and around 1,100 billion m³ of gas.
-Senegal will thus soon enter the ranks of hydrocarbon-producing countries, and could even become one of Africa's top 10 gas producers.
+Senegal is now a major hydrocarbon producer, and could even become one of Africa's top 10 gas producers.
 But if this windfall offers new prospects for the country, will it benefit the population?
 Only time will tell...

 The country's issues

-While politics, and democracy in particular, place Senegal at the forefront of many African nations, its economy does not.
+While politics, and democracy in particular, place Senegal at the forefront of many African nations, its economy is not keeping pace.
 Dakar is far from West Africa's economic leader, a role more readily attributed to Abidjan in Côte d'Ivoire.
-Its GDP, despite an average annual growth rate of 6.5%, is still too low.
+Its GDP, despite an average annual growth rate of 5.3%, is still too low.